bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-02-09-sick-kids-and-travelling-through-grids.md

 If imaginary 1,500 years-ago me made a bit of a daily routine of casually, but directly, strolling from the baths to the library I could take a unique route each day without repeating for 35 days.
 There's a thought.

-As it stands I reckon I'm happy here in the present day, catching up with [Ubercorn](https://gojetters.fandom.com/wiki/Ubercorn) and friends.
+As it stands I reckon I'm happy here in the present day, where me and my kid get to enjoy an ample supply of [Ubercorn's](https://gojetters.fandom.com/wiki/Ubercorn) "Funky Facts".